math2001/math2001.github.io/content/tip/vim-highlight-words.md

 ---
-title: Highlight every occurrences of the word under the cursor in VIM
+title: Highlight word under the cursor
-slug: highlight-every-occurrences-word-under-cursor-vim
+slug: highlight-word-under-cursor
 tags: [ vim, vimscript ]
 categories: [ cool feature ]
 date: 2017-08-22
+draft: true
 ---

-[ A feature of Sublime Text I really enjoyed was highlighting every occurrence of ] the selected word.
+A feature of Sublime Text I really enjoyed was highlighting every occurrence of the selected word.

 So, here's the VIM way.
 It's not implemented by default, but a bit of vimscript